Gaositwe Chiepe

-Gaositwe Keagakwa Tibe Chiepe MBE (born 20 October 1922) is a Botswana former politician and diplomat with the Botswana Democratic Party.
-She was her country's high commissioner to the United Kingdom and Nigeria and ambassador to West Germany, France, Denmark, Norway, Sweden and the European Economic Community.
-She was Botswana's Minister for Trade and Industry in 1977 and in 1984 she became the Foreign Minister.
-She then served as the Minister for Education from 1994 to 1999.
+Gaositwe Keagakwa Tibe Chiepe (20 October 1922 – 26 January 2025) was a Motswana politician and diplomat with the Botswana Democratic Party.
+She was her country's high commissioner to the United Kingdom and Nigeria and ambassador to West Germany, France, Denmark, Norway, Sweden, and the European Economic Community.
+She was Botswana's Minister for Trade and Industry in 1977, and in 1984, she became the Foreign Minister.
+She served as the Minister for Education from 1994 to 1999.

 Early life

 Chiepe was born in what was the Bechuanaland Protectorate (now Botswana) on 20 October 1922, to Moruti Tibe Chiepe and S. T. Chiepe (née Sebina).
-Her father died in her youth and her extended family wanted her to leave school and get married, Her mother insisted she stayed on at school to continue her education.
+Her father died in her youth and her extended family wanted her to leave school and get married, Her mother insisted that she stay on at school to continue her education.
 Chiepe later attributed her successful career to her mother's insistence that she be educated.

 Education

-She attended primary school in Serowe and eventually went to Tiger Kloof Educational Institute, South Africa for secondary education, having received a scholarship as the best student in the country.
+Chiepe attended primary school in Serowe and eventually went to Tiger Kloof Educational Institute, South Africa, for secondary education, having received a scholarship as the best student in the country.

-She then attended Fort Hare University, also in South Africa, where she received a Bachelor of Science as well as a postgraduate Diploma in education.
+She attended Fort Hare University, also in South Africa, where she received a Bachelor of Science degree as well as a postgraduate diploma in education.

-In 1958, she graduated from the University of Bristol in the UK with a master's degree.
-Her thesis was entitled "An Investigation of the Problems of Popular Education in the Bechuanaland Protectorate in Light of a Comparative Study of Similar Problems in the Early Stages of English Education and in the Development of Education in Yugoslavia and Uganda.
+In 1958, she graduated from the University of Bristol in the United Kingdom with a master's degree.
+Her doctoral thesis was entitled "An Investigation of the Problems of Popular Education in the Bechuanaland Protectorate in Light of a Comparative Study of Similar Problems in the Early Stages of English Education and in the Development of Education in Yugoslavia and Uganda.

 She was awarded an honorary degree from Depaul University, United States.
 Chiepe began her career in the Bechuanaland Protectorate Government in the Department of Education and was one of the first two Africans appointed to an administrative position (Education Officer) in the colonial government.
-Chiepe was the first woman education officer of Botswana.
+Chiepe was the first woman education officer in Botswana.